Rolodophone/nea/report/report.md

 The game will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.
 My third party will be Rudy Moran, a year 13 sixth form student.

 Rudy has experience playing PC and Android games so his opinion is valuable help.
 I did prepare some questions for him but the conversation diverged and the result was more useful than the questions anyway.

+There are many features that were mentioned in the conversation that I could add to my game, however I must be careful not to add too many features because that would make it too hard to code and maintain.
+I have outlined below each of my notes my thoughts on it and the extent to which I will implement it in my game.

 Below are my notes for the conversation.

 **What do you think makes a good endless running game?**

-- High score definitely
+- *High score definitely*
+	Was already going to do this
 - Should change each time you play it
 - Needs some level of randomisation
 - Pickups and items